samjulien/blog/_posts/2018-07-17-building-a-movie-listing-application-with-aurelia-and-typescript.markdown

 Again we're using the `autoinject` decorator which allows the `MovieApi` type to be automatically injected into the constructor when this component is created.
 Then, we implement one method `activate` which is called by the Aurelia router when this component has been activated through a route.
 This function is given the search term as an argument, meaning that we can use that to query the API.

-Notice that this function uses the async/await pattern as well, meaning that we can write the call to the API in a way that appears to be syncronous, but actually it's using a Promise in the background.
+Notice that this function uses the async/await pattern as well, meaning that we can write the call to the API in a way that appears to be synchronous, but actually it's using a Promise in the background.

-Finally, the content for the header is devised based on the amount of search results that have been returned.
-If we get some results, the header tells us how many results there are for the given term, otherwise we simply display a message telling the user that there were no results.
+Finally, the content for the header is devised based on the number of search results that have been returned.
+If we get some results, the header tells us how many results there are for the given term.
+Otherwise, we simply display a message telling the user that there were no results.

 The next part we need to tackle is updating the router so that the search page can be accessed by the browser.
-Re—open `app.ts` and update the router config to include this new search route:
+Reopen `app.ts` and update the router config to include this new search route:

 ```js
 config.map([